AI Recruiting

 Where it helps

-Reduces manual review while preserving traceability.
+Reduces manual review while preserving traceability for bulk screening and recruiter review.

 Where it helps